 Lookout Mountain Golf Club – 11th – 418 yards – par 4

-Some remark that the Alps at Seth Raynor’s Lookout Mountain could rival NGLA as the best American rendition.
-While I wouldn’t go that far, the 11th is a beauty.
-The 418 yard par 4 requires a strong tee shot to set up a good approach to the blind green that is flanked on the right side by a deep sahara bunker.
+Some say that the Alps at Seth Raynor’s Lookout Mountain could rival NGLA as the best American rendition.
+While I wouldn’t go that far, the 11th is definitely a beauty.
+The 418 yard par 4 requires a strong tee shot to set up a good approach.
+The blind green is flanked on the right side by a deep bunker.

 Morris County Golf Club – 7th – 455 yards – par 4

-Dubbed “Big Ben,” the 7th is the signature hole at Seth Raynor’s great New Jersey layout, Morris County.
-Last year, Morris County restored the 7th to its original glory by bringing back its great punchbowl green complex.
-The bunkering behind the 7th makes players wary of going long.
+Dubbed “Big Ben,” the seventh is the signature hole at Seth Raynor’s great layout at Morris County.
+The club recently restored the hole to its original glory by bringing back its great punchbowl green complex, and the bunkering behind the green makes players wary of going long.

 The approach into Morris County's stout Alps template is dubbed "Big Ben" - Photo Credit: Spencer Waresk